rosebeck482/crypto_policy_analyzer/README.md

 ## 5. End-to-End Pipeline Summary

 - **Data Ingestion:**
-  - Load links → Convert to Markdown (using Docling) → Generate metadata → Split into chunks (Markdown and SemanticChunker) → Optional GPT-based annotation.
+  - Load links → Convert to Markdown (using Docling) → Generate metadata → Split into chunks (Markdown and SemanticChunker) → GPT-based annotation.
 - **Indexing:**
   - Index chunks into Elasticsearch with:
     - Vector embeddings for semantic search.